DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/environment_variable_configuration.rst

   If ``true`` or ``yes`` the SSL handshake is done in a new thread (default Yes)

 DIRAC_M2CRYPTO_SSL_CIPHERS
   If set, overwrites the default SSL ciphers accepted.
-It should be a column separated list.
+It should be a colon separated list.
 See :py:mod:`DIRAC.Core.DISET`

 DIRAC_M2CRYPTO_SSL_METHODS
   If set, overwrites the default SSL methods accepted.
-It should be a column separated list.
+It should be a colon separated list.
 See :py:mod:`DIRAC.Core.DISET`

+DIRAC_HTTPS_SSL_CIPHERS
+  If set, overrides the default SSL ciphers accepted when using HTTPS.
+It should be a colon separated list.

+DIRAC_HTTPS_SSL_METHOD_MIN
+  If set, overrides the lowest supported TLS version when using HTTPS.
+It should be a valid value of :py:class:`ssl.TLSVersion`.

+DIRAC_HTTPS_SSL_METHOD_MAX
+  If set, overrides the highest supported TLS version when using HTTPS.
+It should be a valid value of :py:class:`ssl.TLSVersion`.

 DIRAC_NO_CFG
   If set to anything, cfg files on the command line must be passed to the command using the --cfg option.